PiggyPiglet/DocDex/README.md

 - `d;command recommendation help This command can only be used in #bot-commands.` - Set the recommendation for "help" to "This command can only be used in #bot-commands.".

+### Auto Updater
+The auto updater subproject is for internal use only, to keep the public instance up to date.
+You're welcome to try use it, but you'd have to copy my exact setup.
+I will not provide support for attempts to use this.

 ## Contact
 Join either [HelpChat](https://helpch.at/discord), or my personal [discord](https://piggypiglet.me/discord).